Could you please explain the changes a woman experiences when she experiences the onset of menopause to its completion?

 - Metabolism slows down

-In addition to these physical changes, menopause can increase the risk for certain health conditions as well.
+In addition to these changes, menopause can increase the risk for certain health conditions as well.
 Bones lose calcium more rapidly during menopause, which can lead to an increase in bone brittleness, and as estrogen normally functions to maintain bone mass, reduced estrogen can lead to a decrease in bone density.
 As such, osteoporosis is of concern for those experiencing menopause.
 Cardiovascular disease risk also increases as estrogen production decreases.
 Due to the loss of vaginal and urethral elasticity, some may experience urinary incontinence and more frequent urinary tract infections.
+Additionally, due to the potential vaginal dryness and decrease in elasticity, some find sex to be less comfortable than it was previously.
+Finally, some people experience weight gain as metabolism slows down.

-Approximately 70 percent of menopausal women experience hot flashes and night sweats that can intermittently occur over a two to five year period of time.
+Approximately 70 percent of menopausal people experience hot flashes and night sweats that can intermittently occur over a two to five year period of time.
 Some of the most common psychological symptoms of menopause are anxiety, loss of concentration, and depression.
-These symptoms are probably due to a combination of reduced estrogen and a reaction to the physical symptoms.
-For example, night sweats impede sleep, which can result in fatigue, headaches, and irritability.
+Research indicates that these symptoms are likely due to a combination of changing hormones and a reaction to the physical symptoms of menopause.
+For example, night sweats may impede sleep, which can result in fatigue, headaches, and irritability.
 Also, these symptoms can be made more intense by life changes that may be occurring around the same time, such as shifts in family, lifestyle, or retirement status.

-Medical approaches to menopause typically involve medications to increase estrogen (i.e., hormone replacement therapy), to decrease the experience of hot flashes (e.g., low-dose anti-depressants), and to reduce and prevent osteoporosis.
-Above and beyond medications, many common healthy lifestyle behaviors are recommended as a means of at-home menopause management (i.e., eating a healthy diet, getting regular exercise, not smoking, and getting plenty of rest).
+Medical approaches to menopause typically involve medications to increase estrogen (i.e., hormone replacement therapy), to decrease the experience of hot flashes (e.g., low-dose antidepressants), and to reduce and prevent osteoporosis.
+Above and beyond medications, many common healthy lifestyle behaviors are recommended as a means of at-home menopause management (i.e., eating a balanced diet, getting regular physical activity, not smoking, and getting plenty of rest).
 Dressing for comfort to accommodate any hot flashes and determining any possible hot flash triggers is also recommended.
 Over-the-counter vaginal lubricants or moisturizers may help treat discomfort associated with vaginal dryness and Kegel exercises may strengthen the pelvic floor and stave off urinary incontinence.
+The treatments that are most appropriate can vary for each person.